saisandeepvaddi/how-to-create-web-terminals/ARTICLE.md

     this.terminal.clear();
   }
 }
 ```

-xtermjs has support for all kinds of cool stuff.
+*xtermjs* has support for all kinds of cool stuff.
 You can create themes for your terminals, you can use addons for other functionality.
 Check [xtermjs github repo](https://github.com/xtermjs/xterm.js) for details.
-If you want more customization right in this example, you can update above `TerminalUI.js` file and customize `terminal` object.
+If you want more customization right in this example, you can update above `TerminalUI.js` file and customize the `this.terminal` object.
 A basic dark theme option is added here as an example.

-And finally, we need to initialize our socket.io client to send/receive events from `node-pty` process from server.
+And finally, we need to initialize our [socket.io](http://socket.io/) client to send/receive events from the *node-pty* process from the server.

 ```js
 // index.js